Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: SMEFT Predictions

 Higgs boson decays present a richer structure, due to the importance of four-fermion decay modes that are mediated in the SM by the $H$ couplings to the $W$ and $Z$.
 Although the Higgs mass is too small for both gauge bosons to be on-shell, it is often assumed that at least one of the gauge bosons is, simplifying the decay to a three-body, $H\to V f^\prime\bar{f}$, final state with the NWA applied to on-shell vector boson, $V=W,Z$.
 This neglects certain interference effects between, {e.g.}, neutral-current and charged-current mediated four-fermion decays.
 The SMEFT introduces tree-level $H\gamma\gamma$, $H\gamma Z$ and $Hgg$ interactions, all of which can contribute to four-fermion decay modes, and degrade the accuracy of the NWA.
 In practice, however, experiments often make invariant mass cuts around $\mz$ in, {e.g.}, $h\to 4\ell$ analyses, that could largely mitigate this effect.

 Ref.~\cite{Brivio:2019myy} performs an in-depth calculation and analysis of Higgs decays to four fermions beyond the NWA, from which we take our predictions.
 We also include the contributions to $h\to g g$ mediated by operators that modify the top-quark loop contribution.
-These have the same relative impact as they do on $g g\to H$, discussed in the previous section.
+These have the same relative impact as they do on $g g\to H$, discussed in the previous section~\footnote{However, for reasons of consistency, we do not include the contributions to $h\to \gamma \gamma$ and $Z\gamma$ mediated by operators that modify the top-quark loop contribution, which are formally of the same order as other NLO electroweak corrections that we do not include in general, and would be similarly relevant for, \emph{e.g.}, Z-pole data.}.
 The results of Ref.~\cite{Brivio:2019myy} are given for the flavour-universal $SU(3)^5$ scenario, which is more restrictive than our top-specific one, singling out operators affecting the left-handed $b$-quark couplings to the $Z$, $\Cpp{HQ}{(1)}$ and $\Cpp{HQ}{(3)}$.
 In order to account for four-fermion decays involving $b$ quarks, it was necessary to adapt these results, complemented with some predictions from {\tt SMEFT@NLO}.
 The contributions to the total Higgs width were found to be

 In any case, the only experimentally accessible four-fermion decay modes are the leptonic ones, so quark current operators are only practically relevant via their effect on the total width, which is clearly very small.
 For comparison, we computed the Higgs decays using the NWA for $h\to VV^\ast\to 4f$ processes, noting that the two approaches can have significantly different predictions for some operators.
 However, we do not find any appreciable differences in the results of the global fit, indicating that Higgs decays are not the primary source of constraints for the operators whose predictions are sensitive to whether or not this approximation is used.
 Finally, we note that a recent EFT interpretation of Higgs production measurements in the $h\to 4\ell$ channel~\cite{Aad:2020mkp} pointed out significant acceptance differences in the kinematical selection between the SM and the EFT due to the additional off-shell photon contributions from $\Cp{HW}$, $\Cp{HB}$ and $\Cp{HWB}$.
 We do not take any acceptance corrections into account in our analysis, but also do not expect these to have a large impact on the global fit, given the fact that our results are unaffected by whether or not we use the NWA.